-You will see that there are some already-added fields on the next screen which include First Name, Email Address, Phone Number and Message.
-The asterisk beside First Name and Email Address means that they have been marked as required.
+You will see that there are some already-added fields on the next screen which include First Name, Email Address, Phone Number, and Message.
+The asterisk beside the First Name and Email Address means that they have been marked as required.

 You can click on the Insert Fields button to add other fields to the form.
 We have added a Select dropdown for choosing a department that will handle this submission and an Input field to specify the account number for easy identification in our case.
 Click on Settings for the Select dropdown field to make filling it out a requirement.

-Edit the label of the of the dropdown to read Choose Department and provide a list of departments for people to select.
+Edit the label of the dropdown to read Choose Department and provide a list of departments for people to select.